 It is the command center of a eukaryotic cell and is commonly the most prominent organelle in a cell accounting for about 10 percent of the cell’s volume.

-- In general, a eukaryotic cell has only one nucleus.
-However, some eukaryotic cells are enucleate cells (without nucleus), for example, red blood cells (RBCs); whereas, some are multinucleate (consists of two or more nuclei), for example, slime molds.
+In general, a eukaryotic cell has only one nucleus.
+However, some eukaryotic cells are enucleated cells (without a nucleus), for example, red blood cells (RBCs); whereas, some are multinucleate (consists of two or more nuclei), for example, slime molds.

-The structure of a nucleus encompasses nuclear membrane, nucleoplasm, chromosomes and nucleolus.
+The structure of a nucleus encompasses the nuclear membrane, nucleoplasm, chromosomes, and nucleolus.

 - The nuclear membrane is a double-layered structure that encloses the contents of the nucleus.
 The outer layer of the membrane is connected to the endoplasmic reticulum.

 - Like the cell membrane, the nuclear envelope consists of phospholipids that form a lipid bilayer.

 - The envelope helps to maintain the shape of the nucleus and assists in regulating the flow of molecules into and out of the nucleus through nuclear pores.
 The nucleus communicates with the remaining of the cell or the cytoplasm through several openings called nuclear pores.

 - Such nuclear pores are the sites for the exchange of large molecules (proteins and RNA) between the nucleus and cytoplasm.

 - A fluid-filled space or perinuclear space is present between the two layers of a nuclear membrane.

 - Nucleoplasm is the gelatinous substance within the nuclear envelope.